 The Australian terrestrial orchids are notoriously challenging to grow, although some enthusiasts are starting to achieve success by cultivating the symbiotic fungus that many of the orchids require in order to grow.
 Very careful fertilization is required to keep the fungus and orchid in balance.
-There's a good discussion of the relationship here.
+There's a good discussion of the relationship by clicking on mycorrhiza here.

-Caladenia flava commonly known as the Cowslip Orchid remains in this genus.
+Caladenia flava R.Br., commonly known as the Cowslip Orchid, was not changed by Jones and Clement.
 It is a Western Australian species with a hairy leaf and yellow flowers of various shades and red dots and stripes on the upper segments.
-Flowers are large, up to 4.5 cm. in diameter, with plants less than 30 cm. high.
+Flowers are large, up to 4.5 cm in diameter, with plants less than 30 cm high.
 This species is widespread, sometimes found in dense colonies in forested and shrubby habitats in well drained soils.
 Photos below taken by Bob Rutemoeller and Mary Sue Ittner in southwestern Western Australia in September 2007 show some of the variations.

 Caladenia footeana Hopper & A.P.Br., syn.
 Jonesiopsis footeana (Hopper & A.P.Br.)
 D.L.Jones & M.A.Clem., is a member of the group called Daddy Long Legs, known by the common name of crimson spider orchid.
 It is native to southwestern Western Australia where it is found growing in clay, loam, or gravel in moist areas.
 It has red flowers and a red and white striped labellum.
 Photograph by Mary Sue Ittner of a specimen in a wildflower show in southwestern Australia.